Exposure Triangle for Landscape Photography: Aperture, Shutter Speed & ISO Explained

 What to do if you’re a landscape photographer?

-Sometimes, we seek particular effects.
-We will use a wide aperture to leave part of the scene in an artistic blur.
-An example is this image taken on the Scottish moor.
-It hints at the Isle of Lewis.
+Sometimes we want a different effect altogether.
+Here, a wide aperture leaves part of the scene in artistic blur — this image was taken on the Scottish moor, with a hint of the Isle of Lewis behind it.

 In summary

-Learning the exposure triangle means transitioning from being a spectator to becoming a creator.
-You choose whether you want a portrait with a blurred background.
-Alternatively, you can have a waterfall with a silky water effect.
-Ultimately, exposure triangle photography empowers you to achieve your creative vision with every shot.
+Learning the exposure triangle means moving from being a spectator to being a creator.
+You decide whether you want a portrait with a blurred background, or a waterfall with a silky water effect.
+Ultimately, mastering this balance lets you achieve your creative vision with every shot.

-Explore how these principles shape my own coastal work in the portfolio →
+Explore how these principles shape my own coastal work.

 Leave a Reply